hannanote/Mobile_Health_Human_Behavior_Analysis_Project/README.md

 #### Step 5: Model Deployment

 + Real-Time Prediction: Implement a real-time prediction system for mobile health tracking.
-+ User Interface: (Optional) Build a simple interface to interact with the model (e.g., using Flask or Streamlit).
++ User Interface: Build a simple interface to interact with the model (e.g., using Flask or Streamlit).